Self-Organization and Synchronization

 Lakeside Research Days

-Multi-UAV systems (2013): The 2013 Research Days focused on systems with multiple unmanned aerial vehicles (UAVs).
+Multi-UAV systems (2013): The 2013 Lakeside Research Days focused on systems with multiple unmanned aerial vehicles (UAVs) aka drones.
 Invited experts and young researchers discussed their ideas and exchanged experiences.
-The full-week event organized and chaired by Evsen Yanmaz and Christian Bettstetter featured keynotes by Roland Siegwart, Angela Schöllig, Simon Lacroix, and others.
+The full-week event organized and chaired by Evsen Yanmaz and Christian Bettstetter featured keynotes by Roland Siegwart (ETHZ), Angela Schöllig (Toronto), Simon Lacroix (LAAS), and others.
 It also included a panel discussion on business opportunities and several group work sessions.
+Some participants later wrote an article on the design of UAV communications for the IEEE Communications Magazine.

-Robustness in self-organizing systems (2009): The 2009 Lakeside Research Days chaired by Christian Bettstetter and Wilfried Elmenreich in Klagenfurt were on robustness in self-organizing systems with experts from this domain.
-Invited speakers included Francis Heylighen, Raissa M. D’Souza, and Marc Timme.
+Robustness in self-organizing systems (2009): The 2009 Lakeside Research Days chaired by Christian Bettstetter and Wilfried Elmenreich focussed on robustness in self-organizing systems with experts from this domain.
+Invited speakers included Francis Heylighen (Brussels), Raissa M. D’Souza (UC Davis), and Marc Timme (Max Planck Society).
+Some participants wrote a survey paper and a proposal for a joint Europan project.
+Others collaborated and published in the field of robust self-organizing synchronization.